S-furi/uni-internship/Journal.md

 matrices; I think that this functionality is echoed with KMath and their kernels to make multidimensional vectorized spaces.

+As today (30/03/23), no broadcasting turnaround were found, as always, need to check if it's a vital feature.

 ### Notes
 Testing broadcasting Implementation, need to understand which are all the cases, and mainly the **NEEDS**.
 A simple Implementation of the sum can be